-The modernism of sexology is not embraced by de Haan in this novel.
-He felt more for decadent theories following Oscar Wilde.
-His skepticism regarding sexological modernity may as well have been influenced by his pederast and masochist preferences.
-Boy lovers had little to expect from a modernity that started to discuss ages of consent that always ran upwards (in the Netherlands up from 16 for all sexual contacts to 21 years for homosexual ones in 1911).
-The modernism of socialism had neither been very gentle or welcoming to him.
+his pederast and masochist preferences.
+Boy lovers had little to expect from a modernity that started to discuss ages of consent that always ran upwards (in the Netherlands up from 16 for all sexual contacts to 21 for homosexual activity in 1911).
+The modernism of socialism had neither been very gentle nor welcoming to him.
 Coming from a traditional Jewish family gave him a strong social and emotional background in premodernism.
-So his Johan feels sympathy for the housekeeper of the father.
+His Johan feels sympathy for the housekeeper of the father.
 She is a good old Calvinist lady who regrets that God does not illuminate the home and the lives of the family.
 Johan is both seduced by her premodern religious goodness and by the modern more distant and rational righteousness of his father.
 This conflict between various forms of modernism and premodernism will intensify in the work and life of de Haan.